-We have audited the internal control over financial reporting of ProQR Therapeutics N.V. and subsidiaries (the "Company") as of December 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.
+We have audited the internal control over financial reporting of ProQR Therapeutics N.V. and subsidiaries (the "Company") as at December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as at December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated financial statements as of and for the year ended December 31, 2019, of the Company and our report dated March 31, 2020 expressed an unqualified opinion on those financial statements and included an emphasis of matter regarding the potential effects of the coronavirus disease 2019 (COVID-19) on the operations of the Company.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated financial statements as of and for the year ended December 31, 2020, of the Company and our report dated March 24, 2021 expressed an unqualified opinion on those financial statements.